daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ![Non-Compliant-vum.jpg]({{site.baseurl}}/img/Non-Compliant-vum.jpg)

 Then put the host you want to upgrade in maintenance mode.
+Note that you might need to disable admission control if for example you have a 2 nodes cluster with a tolerance of one host loss.

 Once it is done right click on it > Update Manager > Remediate

 Select the baseline we created earlier containing the last ESXi ISO.